HotelQuickly/WeAreHiring/README.md

 **Pizza Friday** - we're buying pizza for everyone on Friday.
 Happy hour!

 **Monthly party** - we're organizing parties every 2 weeks and will chip-in.
+Free beer and snacks.

 **Hotel vouchers** - arrived to Bangkok and have nowhere to sleep?
 We'll provide you vouchers for a few days.

 **Relocation** - do you need to relocate?
-We might cover some of your expenses including long-term visa.
+We might cover some of your expenses such as flight ticket and long-term visa.

 **Offsite on a beach** - we organize [offsites on a beach nearby](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/offsites.md).